BryanSCL/BryanSCL/README.md

 ## About Me

-Exploring gamified learning tools for workplace health and safety (WSH), using AI-assisted workflows.
+Exploring gamified learning tools to enhance awareness, using AI-assisted workflows.

 ---